NOAA-GFDL/fre-python-tools/README.md

 conda activate fre-python-tools-dev
 ```

-3. Run tests and evaluate outcome
+3. Run tests

-At this point, fre-python-tools is not installed in your environment.
+While fre-python-tools is not installed in your environment,
-You can run tests on the checked-out code with `python -m pytest`
+you can run tests on the checked-out code with `python -m pytest`
 (compared to `pytest` which does NOT add the current directory to `sys.path`.)

 ```